Man Down Alarm

 When a Man Down Alarm is raised, a two-way call is opened with SoloProtect’s Alarm Receiving Centre (or the user’s designated contact) where specially trained operatives will:

 - Locate the position of the user who has activated the Man Down Alarm using geolocation tracking solutions,

 - Attempt to talk to the user through the Man Down Device in order to quickly assess the severity of the situation and to reassure them that help is on the way,

-- Call the emergency services and/or alert a colleague or family member as soon as possible.
+- Call the emergency services and/or alert an escalation contact (i.e. a manager or team member) as soon as possible.

 If our operator cannot communicate with the lone worker, they will still be able to listen in to the situation to try to establish what has happened and determine the severity of the Man Down incident.
 They will then quickly decide on an appropriate course of action.

 How quickly can SoloProtect respond following automatic Man Down detection?

 In a serious Man Down situation, time really is of the essence.
 Our average “time to listen” following a Man Down Alarm being activated is just 4.9 seconds.
 This is 50% faster than the requirements of the British Standard (BS 8484 Lone Worker Standard explained).

 Moreover, the time it takes our operators to establish what has happened and begin implementing an appropriate response is just over 30 seconds, on average.